Mircus/WalkLLM/README.md

 This work explores the intersection between **neuro-symbolic AI**, **semantic traversal**, and **generative reasoning**.
 It's part of the **Holomathics** project.

-If you use WalkGPT in your research or creative work, please cite or link the Medium article.
+If you use WalkLLM in your research or creative work, please cite or link the Medium article.

 > *Built to walk ideas into words.*